ANHD’s CAPACITY BUILDING WORKSHOPS

 There are a lot of wrinkles when teaming up with other entities to create a development team to construct affordable housing.
 Negotiating and structuring a joint venture agreement with a for-profit partner is a crucial and tricky moment for any organization and deal.
 Know how deals work & how to bring clarity to the partnerships and maximize the value your organization brings to the table.
 This training will explain how real estate deals are made, and the conditions which make them profitable.
 Participants will explore the different actors and institutions involved and discuss the opportunities that exist at different times within the development process.

-David Goldstein, Esq., Goldstein Hall Attorney’s-at-Law.
+Presented by: David Goldstein, Esq., Goldstein Hall Attorney’s-at-Law.
 Goldstein Hall, established in 2006, is a full-service law firm with a concentration in the area of affordable housing and community development.